 The sector is at an early stage on this journey.
 But it is a process we must go through if we want to live our democratic values and become more responsive to the needs of the people we exist to serve.
 We look forward to working with you towards this goal through our focus on user involvement.

-Our next seminar on this topic will be on the 8th May 2019.
-Focusing on how grant-makers wield the power they hold.
+Our next seminar on this topic will be on the 16th July 2019.
+It will focus on how funders can build power within society.
 See here for more information and to book your place.